ventura-christian/PATH-TO-SUCCESS/README.md

 ## 🧠 🧑‍💻 Objective
 - To design, build, and publish a website from scratch using concepts learned in this course
-- To demonstrate my ability to produce and validate semantic HTML code through the W3C Markup Service
+- To demonstrate my ability to produce and validate semantic HTML5 code through the W3C Markup Service
-- To demonstrate my ability to produce valide CSS styling for my webpages with mobile layout in mind
+- To demonstrate my ability to produce valid CSS for my webpages with mobile layout in mind
 - To create, initialize, and commit my files to a repository through github.com and the github desktop application

 ## 📐 Tools used